 This year (2014), National Hot Tea Month and Chinese New Year

-fall on the same month so I am celebrating both events with this recipe for
+fall on the same month so I am celebrating both events with this recipe

 CHINESE TEA LEAF EGGS.